Hysterectomy

 Going back to work

 When you go back to work will depend on the type of job you do, how physical it is and how well you feel.
 It might be two to three weeks after surgery if you’re feeling well and there are no complications from your surgery.
-But it can take up to six to eight weeks for some people, especially if your job is more physical.
+But it can take longer for some people, especially if your job is more physical.
 You’ll usually recover faster following a vaginal or laparoscopic hysterectomy than an abdominal hysterectomy.

 Driving

 If you’ve had a vaginal or laparoscopic hysterectomy, it can take two to four weeks before you feel comfortable and safe enough to drive.
 If you’ve had an abdominal hysterectomy, this may take longer.
-You should check with your motor insurance provider in case they have specific conditions for driving after surgery.
+Check with your motor insurance provider in case they have specific conditions for driving after surgery.

 Side-effects of a hysterectomy